PhilippSpo/tree/README.md

     meteor add philippspo:tree

+In order to use the predefined icons you need to add ionicons to your meteor project (https://atmospherejs.com/meteoric/ionicons-sass).
 Next you need a Mongo Collection that holds your tree nodes and follows this structure:
 ````javascript
 var node = {